rnd-forests/icommerce/README.md

 }
 ```

-`Order Completed` Event: this event contains basic information of the order (not including the order items, e.g.)
+`Order Completed` event: this event contains basic information of the order (not including the order items, e.g.)

 ```json
 {